eugenp/tutorials/spring-mvc-no-xml/README.md

 =========

-## Spring MVC with XML Configuration Example Project
+## Spring MVC with NO XML Configuration Example Project

 ### Relevant Articles: